-SOS Silence of Suicide aims to reach more people, more quickly, in more places, throughout 2017 … it also aims to become a registered Charity…
+SOS Silence of Suicide aims to reach more people, more quickly, in more places, throughout 2017 … we are also well on the way to establishing Charitable status.

 SOS was founded by Michael Mansfield QC and his partner Yvette Greenway, following the deaths of Michael’s daughter by suicide in May 2015 and a friend of Yvette just 5 months earlier.